Rajathandhiram: Production

 The film was reported in June 2013 when it was revealed that Veera, who had appeared in Nadunisi Naaygal (2011), was making a comeback in a venture produced by White Bucket Productions.
 The project, titled Rajathandhiram, was to be directed by A. G. Amid, while G. V. Prakash Kumar would score the film's music.
 Reports suggested that Manasi Rachh, who had appeared in Karan Johar's Hindi film Student of the Year (2012), would play the leading female role while Aadukalam Naren and Srihari would also form a part of the cast.

 Portions of the film were also filmed at Birla Planetarium, Chennai in February 2014, with the team issuing a press release breaking the silence on the progress of the venture.
 It was also revealed that Regina Cassandra was a part of the project.
 It was reported that the film was close to completion in June 2014 and that musician Darbuka Siva had played a pivotal role in the film.
 Sandeep Chowta replaced Prakash Kumar as the film composer, although the latter contributed a song which was used as a promotional track.
 The filming was completed in mid 2014.

 Soundtrack

 The background music for this film was composed by Sandeep Chowta.
 However, the single song in the movie was composed by G. V. Prakash Kumar.

 Release

-Marketing

-Rajathandhirams team began its promotion in December 2014.
-In a unique manner, the posters and teasers, each of them introducing a character from the film, were launched by several celebrities via their own Twitter handles.
-While Samantha Ruth Prabhu and Silambarasan introduced the lead characters, Venkat Prabhu, Premgi Amaren, Kreshna and Khushbu launched teasers featuring the supporting characters.